glenfant/bobtemplates.gillux/README.rst

 Distribution name?

-  The name of the distro that will be used to install with pip.
-As ``pip install (this name)``.
+  The name of the distro that will be used to install with pip, as in ``pip install (this name)``.
 Make sure that it is not yet used by any of the 50000+ packages known by PyPI.

 Package name - can be with namespaces ("foo.bar.baz") or not ("foo")?

-  The name your package is known by Python like in "import foo.bar.baz".
+  The name by which your package is known to Python, as in ``import foo.bar.baz``.
   Namespace packages are automatically detected for the structure of the package directory tree and the registration in ``setup.py``.